zyxio09/WHSTechNotes/journal.md

 # November 04, 2024
 it is important to protect your personal and sensitive information when publishing online because if you dont you can get hacked and lose all you stuff. some steps you can take are creating a strong pasword and not shareing it to anyone.i have and the way i handle it diffrently is by not shareing personal infermation to other people.

+# Decamber 9, 2024
+the term "brainrot doesnt mean anything to me.the media has had a negative affect on me. the runner ups dont have any connection to my experiences with the internet. yes there is a possible way to balance meaningful engagement with technology while avoiding “brain rot”. the way you can balance the meaning is by teach the younger audences educational stuff.